growexx/react-18-user-boilerplate/docs/general/introduction.md

 In our application we are using two such middleware.

 1.  **Router middleware:** Keeps your routes in sync with the redux `store`.
-2.  **Redux saga:** Used for managing _side-effects_ such as dispatching actions asynchronously or accessing browser data.

-### Reselect

-Reselect is a library used for slicing your redux state and providing only the relevant sub-tree to a react component.
-It has three key features:

-1. Computational power
-2. Memoization
-3. Composability

-Imagine an application that shows a list of users.
-Its redux state tree stores an array of usernames with signatures:

-`{ id: number, username: string, gender: string, age: number }`.

-Let's see how the three features of reselect help.

-- **Computation:** While performing a search operation, reselect will filter the original array and return only matching usernames.
-Redux state does not have to store a separate array of filtered usernames.
-- **Memoization:** A selector will not compute a new result unless one of its arguments change.
-That means, if you are repeating the same search once again, reselect will not filter the array over and over.
-It will just return the previously computed, and subsequently cached, result.
-Reselect compares the old and the new arguments and then decides whether to compute again or return the cached result.
-- **Composability:** You can combine multiple selectors.
-For example, one selector can filter usernames according to a search key and another selector can filter the already filtered array according to gender.
-One more selector can further filter according to age.
-You combine these selectors by using `createSelector()`

-### Redux Saga

-If your application is going to interact with some back-end application for data, we recommend using redux saga for side effect management.
-Too much jargon?
-Let's simplify.

-Imagine that your application is fetching data in json format from a back-end.
-For every API call, ideally you should define at least three kinds of [action creators](http://redux.js.org/docs/basics/Actions.html):

-1.  `API_REQUEST`: Upon dispatching this, your application should show a spinner to let the user know that something's happening.
-2.  `API_SUCCESS`: Upon dispatching this, your application should show the data to the user.
-3.  `API_FAILURE`: Upon dispatching this, your application should show an error message to the user.

-And this is only for **_one_** API call.
-In a real-world scenario, one page of your application could be making tens of API calls.
-How do we manage all of them effectively?
-This essentially boils down to controlling the flow of your application.
-What if there was a background process that handles multiple actions simultaneously, communicates with the Redux store and react containers at the same time?
-This is where redux-saga comes into the picture.

-The mental model is that a saga is like a separate thread in your application that's solely responsible for side effects. `redux-saga` is a redux middleware, which means this thread can be started, paused and cancelled from the main application with normal redux actions, it has access to the full redux application state and it can dispatch redux actions as well.

 ### Linting